hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01f-Basics.md

   Is `<nav>` allowed inside an `<article>` or in a `<section>`?
 (Yes/No)

-  Ans: True<br/>
+  Ans: Yes<br/>
-  Explanation: `<nav>` can be used at any location that requires a navigation block.
+  Explanation: `<nav>` can be used at <u>any location</u> that requires a navigation block.
 An article may have an internal navigation menu (next blog post/previous blog post, for example...).

 12. Aside....